 LIFO vs. FIFO: Choosing the Right Inventory Valuation Method

-It’s critical that manufacturers, wholesalers and retailers know how to manage inventory.
+It’s critical that manufacturers, wholesalers and retailers know how to manage inventory, as well as understand the LIFO vs. FIFO inventory valuation methods.
 If you’re a manufacturer, your inventory is raw materials, work-in-progress and finished goods, and if you’re a wholesaler or retailer, your inventory is only finished goods.